OmegA-KettlE/slaver-inc/README.md

 # slaver-inc
 I'm neither here nor there

-Learning somethin new as each day passes along
+Learning something new as each day passes along